Get PeakVisor App

 The Appalachians can be divided into three large physiographic regions: northern, central, and southern.

-In the northern part of the system, there are a number of subranges, which include:
+In the northern part of the system, there are several subranges, which include:

-Meanwhile, the central part of the Appalachian Mountains system includes everything from the Hudson Valley of New York to the New River which runs through Virginia and West Virginia.
+The central part of the Appalachian range includes everything from the Hudson Valley of New York to the New River, which runs north-south through West Virginia and Virginia.
 This includes:

 Taconic Mountains